afiore/arboreal/docs/README.md

 <script src="../lib/arboreal.min.js" type="text/javascript"></script>
 ```

-Arboreal provides a set of methods for parsing, manipulating, and
+Arboreal.js provides a set of methods for parsing, manipulating, and
 traversing tree like data structures.
 A tree can be created from scratch and then extended with child elements.

     var tree = new Arboreal()